 When creating a custom field of type list the text area dedicated to the list content could contain a SQL query that will be used for populating the list when the field is shown.
 For legacy purpose, a checkbox "dynamic list" is shown which if select would use the SQL query

-#2 Updated by Fernando Hartmann about 7 years ago
+#2 Updated by Fernando Hartmann over 7 years ago

 This is really near as what we need, we need a custom field filed by a query that retrieve our customers list from the ERP table, but this ERP is on other database, so, there must be some connection information too.
 Then this query can access other databases !

-#3 Updated by Terence Mill about 7 years ago
+#3 Updated by Terence Mill over 7 years ago

 Stefano Lenzi wrote:

 The General Solution of issue #6716 would enhance even more the flexibility of the issue module to adapt easily to company needs, it also increases the usability and reduce the compilation time of the Issues.

 Huh!
 That would be a nice feature indeed.
 Instead of SQL Queries to froreign Databases, support for a common standard(?) http WS protocol for data queries would be better.
 So every dataprovider can offer its data "lists" via a web service where data can ve queried ad search results get returned.
 Someone has an idea what standards there are?